Gender Artifacts in Visual Datasets: Additional model training details

+\smallsec{Gender artifact model} The model is optimized with stochastic gradient descent (SGD) with a momentum of $0.9$ and a batch size of 64.
+The ResNet-50 has a final fully connected layer mapping the 2048 size hidden layer to a single output value, and we arbitrarily assign ``male'' as equal to 0 and ``female'' to 1.
+We optimize the hyperparameters for each model on the validation set using grid search (learning rate: $\{10^{-2},10^{-3},\dots10^{-5}\}$; weight decay: $\{10^{-2},10^{-3},\dots10^{-5}\}$).
+For the baseline model, input images are resized to $224$ x $224$ and randomly flipped horizontally during training.
+Furthermore, we bootstrap until convergence (5,000 resamples) and report a $95\%$ confidence interval on the test set.

-We provide the 95\% confidence intervals through bootstrapping for all results.
+\smallsec{Training models on random seeds} We provide the 95\% confidence intervals through bootstrapping until convergence (5,000 resamples) for all of results.
 As an alternative means for providing confidence intervals, for all ResNet-50 models, we train five models on random seeds and provide the 95\% confidence intervals as well.
 As seen in Tbl.~\ref{tab:randomseeds}, ~\ref{tab:pretraining}, and Fig.~\ref{fig:color_appendix} the intervals are similar to those found via bootstrapping.
 When removing random contextual objects, we also report the result of training five separate random classifiers as displayed in Fig.~\ref{logreg_removeobjs_appendix}.
-In all cases, the model continues to perform above random chance.
+In all cases, the gender artifact model continues to perform above random chance.